alphagov/govwifi-product-page/README.md

 - `gem install bundler`
 - `make build`

+To run the local site you also need the following installed and working

+- npm
+- docker

 You can now open the codebase in any text editor and make changes.

 ## Getting Started

-To make the site viewable in your browser:
+To make the site viewable in your browser from the `govwifi-product-page` run the below:

+- npm install
 - `make serve`
 - Open your browser and go to http://localhost:4567

+Any changes you make after this to the codebase are then viewable by a simple page refresh in the browser

 ## Contributing